 When leads are researching a problem, they’re usually most receptive to white papers, eBooks, guides, checklists, videos, and information kits.
-At the middle of the sales process, lead generation offers such as webinars, case studies, free samples, spec sheets, and catalogs are most successful.
-At the end of the sales process, or the bottom of the funnel as it’s often called, leads are most interested in offers for free trials, demos, needs assessments, and custom quotes.
+In the middle of the sales process, lead generation offers such as webinars, case studies, free samples, spec sheets, and catalogs are the most successful.
+At the end of the sales process or the bottom of the funnel, leads are most interested in offers for free trials, demos, needs assessments, and custom quotes.

-Now that you’ve developed content for each ideal buyer persona, and for each stage of the sales cycle, it’s time to “gate” the premium content behind landing pages.
+Now that you’ve developed content for each ideal buyer persona and each stage of the sales cycle, it’s time to “gate” the premium content behind landing pages.

 A new landing page gets created for each and every premium content offer.